the science of living a happy life

 Aim to get seven to eight hours of sleep each night by practicing good sleep hygiene.
 Professor Santos recommends banning your phone from your bedroom, dedicating your bedroom to sleep, and practicing a pre-sleep ritual.

 By building routines that address your body’s needs, your body will take care of your needs in return.
 This isn’t some sneaky trick or life hack.
+Rather, it’s how our bodies are designed to work.

-3. Rewire Your Brain For Gratitude
+3. Rewire Your Brain for Gratitude

-This visit has you meeting up with someone from your past who improved your well-being.
+This visit has you meeting up with someone from your past who improved your life.
 When you see them, tell them how grateful you are for how they made your life better.
+In addition to making that important person’s day, gratitude visits put things into perspective and help you appreciate what you have even more.

-4. How You Show Kindness Can Lead To Greater Happiness
+4. How You Show Kindness Can Lead to Greater Happiness

 It won’t come as a shock to learn that giving to charity and helping others makes you feel good.
 Professor Dunn’s research has found that people who spend money on others are happier than when they spend money on themselves.